-4. Autism is known as a spectrum condition because of the wide range of ways in which is presents itself in different people.
+2.1.1 Autism is known as a spectrum condition because of the wide range of ways in which Autism presents in different people.
 There are different terms that individual people and groups prefer to use, including people with autism or on the autism spectrum, autistic spectrum disorder, neuro-diversity and pervasive developmental disorder.
 For consistency, autism spectrum conditions is a term we will use throughout this strategy.